Petnow LogoPetnow

 echo $CODEARTIFACT_AUTH_TOKEN

-2. Refresh Token
+2. Refresh the token

-• CodeArtifact tokens expire after 12 hours
+• The CodeArtifact token expires after 12 hours

-3. Clear Gradle Cache
+3. Clear the Gradle cache

 ./gradlew clean